Šaloun Villa: History

 Ladislav Šaloun had the studio built when he won the commission for the gigantic Jan Hus Memorial as he needed a large space to create the asymmetrical memorial that now stands in Old Town Square in Prague.
 The memorial that became a symbol of Czech self-government was dedicated to Jan Hus who was burned as a heretic in 1415 after refusing to recant his independent views. Šaloun part designed the Art Nouveau villa and there he enjoyed visits from the Czech intelligentsia.
-Visitors included the painter Alphonse Mucha, the soprano Emmy Destinn, Karel and Josef Čapek, the violinist Jan Kubelík and his son Rafael Kubelík the conductor and Otokar Brezina the poet.
+Visitors included the painter Alphonse Mucha, the soprano Emmy Destinn, Karel and Josef Čapek, the violinist Jan Kubelík and his son Rafael Kubelík the conductor and Otokar Březina the poet.

 The building was reported to be in a very poor state at the end of the communist rule in the country.
-At the end of that period the villa was occupied by a sculptor supported by commissions for busts of leading politicians like the Czechoslovakian prime minister Klement Gottwald.
-The villa received a long period of restoration overseen by the architect Michal Bartosek between 2006 and 2007.
+At the end of that period the villa was occupied by a sculptor supported by commissions for busts of leading politicians like the Czechoslovak prime minister Klement Gottwald.
+The villa received a long period of restoration overseen by the architect Michal Bartošek between 2006 and 2007.

 Today the building is owned by the Academy of Fine Arts in Prague and it is used as a teaching space by visiting academics.